Agentic Context Engineering: Evolving Contexts for Self-Improving Language Models: Introduction

 To address these limitations, we introduce \name (\textbf{A}gentic \textbf{C}ontext \textbf{E}ngineering), a framework for comprehensive context adaptation in both offline settings (\eg system prompt optimization) and online settings (\eg test-time memory adaptation).
 Rather than compressing contexts into distilled summaries, \name treats them as evolving playbooks that accumulate and organize strategies over time.
-Building on the agentic architecture of Dynamic Cheatsheet~\citep{suzgun2025dynamic}, \name incorporates a modular workflow of generation, reflection, and curation, while adding structured, incremental updates guided by a grow-and-refine principle.
+By design, \name incorporates a modular workflow of generation, reflection, and curation, while adding structured, incremental updates guided by a grow-and-refine principle.
 This design preserves detailed, domain-specific knowledge, prevents context collapse, and yields contexts that remain comprehensive and scalable throughout adaptation.